 UPDATES and DETAILS ABOUT the AUDITION PROCESS

-The audition for current high school seniors, transfer students or current ECU students seeking admission to the musical theatre BFA program for fall of 2013 is scheduled for March 2, 2013.
-This live, on site audition will be held at the Messick Theatre Center on the ECU main campus.
+The audition for current high school seniors, transfer students or current ECU students seeking admission to the musical theatre BFA program for fall of 2014 is scheduled for March 1, 2014.
+This live, on site audition will be held at the Messick Theatre Center on the ECU main campus in Greenville, NC.
 An appointment time and location will be confirmed via the audition application procedure.

 - Is the auditioning student singing clearly and on pitch?
 Is s/he making the effort to communicate with the audience/observer?